zicat/astatine/docs/udf_develop.md

     Note:
     - The udf params must start with `jobparam.` like `jobparam.hashcode.seed`.
-    - Set the function param first then defined function.
+    - Set the function param first before defining function.

 4. Using template